pedromtteixeira/pedromtteixeira/README.md

 - 👋 Hi, I’m @pedromtteixeira
-- 👀 I’m interested in projects that will make products more compelling and brings value to customers
+- 👀 I’m interested in learning and be proficientin coding, participate in projects that will make products more compelling and brings value to customers
 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on web design projects
 - 📫 How to reach me: pedro.m.tt1@gmail.com